 Facebook (FB) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from FB as it approaches its next earnings release.
-The company is expected to report EPS of $2.50, up 5.04% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $20.82 billion, up 23.1% from the year-ago period.
+FB will be looking to display strength as it nears its next earnings release.
+On that day, FB is projected to report earnings of $2.50 per share, which would represent year-over-year growth of 5.04%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $20.82 billion, up 23.1% from the year-ago period.

 FB's full-year Zacks Consensus Estimates are calling for earnings of $6.37 per share and revenue of $70.44 billion.
 These results would represent year-over-year changes of -15.85% and +26.15%, respectively.

-It is also important to note the recent changes to analyst estimates for FB.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for FB should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.34% higher.
-FB is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.27% higher.
+FB is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, FB is holding a Forward P/E ratio of 31.18.
-For comparison, its industry has an average Forward P/E of 29.17, which means FB is trading at a premium to the group.
+Digging into valuation, FB currently has a Forward P/E ratio of 31.51.
+This valuation marks a premium compared to its industry's average Forward P/E of 31.03.

-Investors should also note that FB has a PEG ratio of 1.51 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Services industry currently had an average PEG ratio of 2.63 as of yesterday's close.
+Meanwhile, FB's PEG ratio is currently 1.52.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Services was holding an average PEG ratio of 2.69 at yesterday's closing price.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 73, putting it in the top 29% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 82, which puts it in the top 33% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.